renjmindy/CCrawl-Job-Posting-Big-Data/README.md

 ## Questions:

 ### 7/ Qualifications and Certifications
-The final project consists of an analysis of 'tech jobs' on the Common Crawl database.
-This set of data is a corpus of internet webpages created to make a history of internet pages.
-The data was collected using a combination of tools including Scala with Apache Spark, and AWS tools such as EMR, Athena, and S3.
-We explored the following questions using this data: 1) Where do we see fewer tech ads proportional to population?
-2) What companies are posting the most tech jobs?
-3) What percent of tech job posters post no more than 3 job ads a month?
-4) Is there a significant spike in tech job postings at the end of business quarters?
-5) Are there general trends in tech job postings over the past year?
-6) What percentage of entry level jobs require experience?
-7) What are the top three qualifications or certifications requested by employers?

 My team worked on answering Q7: What are the top three qualifications or certifications requested by employers?